Girard laundromat evacuated after 92-year-old driver crashes into building

-GIRARD, Ohio (WKBN) – People doing laundry inside a laundromat in Girard were forced to evacuate the building Wednesday after a car crashed into a wall.
+GIRARD, Ohio (WYTV) – People doing laundry inside a laundromat in Girard were forced to evacuate the building Wednesday after a car crashed into a wall.

 The crash happened at the Laundry Baskets laundromat on W. Broadway Avenue.